vfarcic/devops26/manuscript/15-advanced-pipelines.md

 Application pipeline and build pack schemas are very similar, but there are still a few differences.
 Use one schema or the other depending on whether you're planning to modify pipeline of your application or of a build pack.

-Since we are talking about build packt, it's worth noting that we can validate those already used by our cluster with the command that follows.
+Since we are talking about build packs, it's worth noting that we can validate those already used by our cluster with the command that follows.

 ```bash
 jx step syntax validate buildpacks
 ```

-If all the build packts are valid, we'll see the `SUCCESS` status in the output of each.
+If all the build packs are valid, we'll see the `SUCCESS` status in the output of each.

 ## What Now?

-If you are using static Jenkins X, you should consider relying no build packs as much as possible.
-Serverless Jenkins X is the future and most of the effort (new features, bug fixes, etc.) will be focused around it.
-Static Jenkins X is in "maintenance mode".
+If you are using static Jenkins X, you should consider relying on build packs as much as possible.
+Serverless Jenkins X is the future, and most of the effort (new features, bug fixes, etc.) will be focused around it.
+On the other hand, static Jenkins X is in "maintenance mode".
 That does not mean that you should use it.
 There are quite a few reasons why static Jenkins X might be a better option for you.
 We won't go into those reasons now.
-I am mentioning all this because you will move to serverless Jenkins X at some point and you do not want to spend your precious time rewriting your Jenkinsfiles into jenkins-x.yml format.
-If most of your pipelines is in build packs, you can easily switch from static to serverless Jenkins X. All you'd have to do is re-import your project, and let Jenkins X conovert the pipeline into the correct format.
+I am mentioning all this because you will move to serverless Jenkins X at some point and you do not want to spend your precious time rewriting your Jenkinsfiles into the jenkins-x.yml format.
+If most of your pipelines is in build packs, you can easily switch from static to serverless Jenkins X. All you'd have to do is re-import your project and let Jenkins X convert the pipeline into the correct format.

 Before we leave, we'll restore the master to the `extension-model-cd`.
-Our jenkins-x.yml became too big for future examples so we'll go back to the much simpler one we had at the begining of this chapter.
+Our jenkins-x.yml became too big for future examples so we'll go back to the much simpler one we had at the beginning of this chapter.
 I will assume that you understood the constructs we used and that you will extend that knowledge by exploring the pipeline schema.
 If we'd keep adding everything we learn to our *go-demo-6* pipeline, we'd soon need multiple pages only to list jenkins-x.yml content.

 ```bash
 git checkout extension-model-cd